-Yes, we hold a one day introduction for anyone who is interested in learning more about bees?
+Yes, we hold a one day introduction for anyone interested in learning more about bees?
 The next Taster Day will be held in June 2019 and we are taking bookings.

 It would make a brilliant Christmas or Birthday Gift to a friend or loved one who is interested in beekeeping.

-For further information and to book your place email: Jean Frost
+For further information and to book your place contact Jean Frost

 Phone: 01420 561136 or 07879 454046

-In February every year, an 8 week long theory course introduces newcomers to beekeeping.
-Experienced and trained members from the association provide the training supported by a range of internal and external experts.
+Experienced and trained members from the association will provide the training supported by a range of internal and external experts.
 The course covers bee biology, bee health, constructing hive parts, disease, obtaining bees, swarming and honey extraction.
 By attending you will gain enough information to set up your own hive and look after your first colony of bees.
 A mentor is provided to every new beekeeper

-Cost – is reviewed annually and includes a beginners book and membership of the MVBKA
+Cost – the cost will be £95 and includes a beginners book and membership of the MVBKA

 Venue – Warnford Hall (Directions)